truenas/documentation/content/Solutions/RemoteAccess.md

 ### Installing Wireguard on TrueNAS:

-Wireguard can be setup and configured by installing the `WG Easy` Application in the TrueNAS app catalog.
-[Click Here](https://www.truenas.com/docs/truenasapps/stableapps/installwgeasyapp/) for more detailed information on how to setup and configure.
+Wireguard can be setup and configured by installing the **WG Easy** application in the TrueNAS app catalog.
+[Click here](https://www.truenas.com/docs/truenasapps/stableapps/installwgeasyapp/) for more detailed information on  setting up and configuring the app.